Understanding Working Capital Lines of Credit

 What Is a Working Capital Line of Credit?

 A working capital line of credit is a type of revolving credit that businesses can use for operating expenses.
-It can help cover a business’s operating costs (such as rent, utilities, payroll, and inventory) until accounts receivable have been collected as part of the cash conversion cycle.
+It can help cover costs such as rent, utilities, payroll, and inventory until accounts receivable have been collected as part of the cash conversion cycle.

 Unlike a working capital loan, you don’t get a lump sum of cash upfront.
 Instead, you are approved for a certain credit limit.
 You can then draw funds as you need them (up to the limit) and will only pay interest on the amount you draw.
 As you pay your balance down, the money becomes available once again.

 The schedule to repay a line of credit will vary depending upon the lender, but is often weekly or monthly.
-On top of interest charges, a working capital line of credit may also come with fees, such as an annual fee.
-If you access the credit line frequently, transaction fees may also apply.
+On top of interest charges, a working capital line of credit may also come with fees, such as an annual fee and/or transaction fees.

 Working capital lines of credit can be secured (which requires collateral) or unsecured (no collateral required).